Dozens feared dead in bombing of Ukrainian school | Science-Environment

 Dozens feared dead in bombing of Ukrainian school

+More than 60 people were feared dead Sunday after a Russian bomb flattened a school being used as a shelter, Ukrainian officials said, while Moscows forces kept up their attack on defenders inside Mariupols steel plant in an apparent race to capture the city ahead of Russias Victory Day holiday.UN Secretary-General Antonio Guterres said he was appalled by the reported school bombing Saturday in the eastern village of Bilohorivaka and called it another reminder that it is civilians that pay the highest price in war.Authorities said about 90 people had been taking shelter in the basement.

-Scores of Ukrainians were feared dead Sunday after a Russian bomb flattened a school where about 90 people were taking shelter in the basement, while Ukrainian fighters held out inside Mariupol's steel plant as Moscow's forces apparently raced to capture the city ahead of Russia's Victory Day holiday.
+More than 60 people were feared dead Sunday after a Russian bomb flattened a school being used as a shelter, Ukrainian officials said, while Moscow's forces kept up their attack on defenders inside Mariupol's steel plant in an apparent race to capture the city ahead of Russia's Victory Day holiday.

-Emergency crews found two bodies and rescued 30 people at the school in the village of Bilohorivka after Saturday's bombing, according to the governor of Luhansk province, part of the eastern industrial heartland known as the Donbas.
+UN Secretary-General Antonio Guterres said he was “appalled” by the reported school bombing Saturday in the eastern village of Bilohorivaka and called it another reminder that “it is civilians that pay the highest price” in war.

-"Most likely, all 60 people who remain under the rubble are now dead," Gov. Serhiy Haidai wrote on the Telegram messaging app.
+Authorities said about 90 people had been taking shelter in the basement.
+Emergency crews found two bodies and rescued 30 people, but ''most likely all 60 people who remain under the rubble are now dead,” Serhiy Haidai, governor of Luhansk province, wrote on the Telegram messaging app.

 Russian shelling also killed two boys, ages 11 and 14, in the nearby town of Pryvillia, he said.
+Luhansk is part of the Donbas, the industrial heartland in the east that Russia's forces are bent on capturing.

 As Moscow prepared to celebrate the 1945 surrender of Nazi Germany with a Victory Day military parade on Monday, a lineup of Western leaders and celebrities made surprise visits to Ukraine in a show of support.

-U.S. first lady Jill Biden met with her Ukrainian counterpart.
+US first lady Jill Biden met with her Ukrainian counterpart.
 Canadian Prime Minister Justin Trudeau raised his country's flag at its embassy in Kyiv.
-And U2's Bono, alongside bandmate The Edge, performed in a Kyiv subway station that had been used as a bomb shelter, singing the 1960s song "Stand by Me."
-The newly appointed acting U.S. ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy, trumpeting plans for the eventual U.S. return to the Ukrainian capital after Moscow's forces abandoned their effort to storm Kyiv weeks ago and began focusing on the capture of the Donbas.
+And U2's Bono, alongside bandmate The Edge, performed in a Kyiv subway station that had been used as a bomb shelter, singing the 1960s song “Stand by Me.”
+The newly appointed acting US ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy, trumpeting plans for the eventual U.S. return to the Ukrainian capital after Moscow's forces abandoned their effort to storm Kyiv weeks ago and began focusing on the capture of the Donbas.

 Ukrainian President Volodymyr Zelenskyy and others warned in recent days that Russian attacks would only worsen in the lead-up to Victory Day, and some cities declared curfews or cautioned people against gathering in public.
 Russian President Vladimir Putin is believed to want to proclaim some kind of triumph in Ukraine when he addresses the troops on Red Square.

+The last of the women, children and older civilians who were taking shelter with the fighters in the Azovstal plant were evacuated Saturday.
+Buses carrying over 170 evacuees from the steelworks and other parts of Mariupol arrived in the Ukrainian-held city of Zaporizhzhia on Sunday, UN officials said.

-The Ukrainian troops in the steel mill have rejected deadlines set by the Russians for laying down their arms.
+The Ukrainian defenders in the steel mill have rejected deadlines set by the Russians for laying down their arms.

 Capt.
 Sviatoslav Palamar, deputy commander of the Ukrainian Azov Regiment, a unit holding the steel mill, said the site was targeted overnight by warplanes, artillery and tanks.